ss1611/CS220-AU-portfolio-1/README.md

 **26/11/21**: Was permitted to embed SC106 essay onto website.

 **02/12/21**: started converting website segments/blog posts to hyperlinks for easier reading.
+Also completed the future blog post to add more content to the website.

 <br>